 ASTi recently began fielding inquiries from customers who purchased their ASTi Telestra Model Builder Visual (MBV) systems some time within the past 10 years.
 We no longer sell MBV-based systems but continue to support customers still using them.

-Some customers have noticed problems with MBV's Remote Management System (RMS), the web-based interface allowing users to view and manage ASTi devices, files, and network connections.
-RMS existed in the DACS days before MBV was invented, but the version of RMS that shipped with MBV was the first to include Secure HTTP (HTTPS) operation by default.
-All subsequent versions of RMS also use HTTPS.
+Some customers have noticed problems with MBV's Telestra web interface, the web-based interface allowing users to view and manage ASTi devices, files, and network connections.
+The Telestra web interface existed in the DACS days before MBV was invented, but the version of the Telestra web interface that shipped with MBV was the first to include Secure HTTP (HTTPS) operation by default.
+All subsequent versions of Telestra web interface also use HTTPS.

 In addition to previous warnings, our MBV customers have now started receiving notification that the HTTPS certificate has expired!
 We started an MBV system, pointed a web browser to its IP address, and learned that the certificates we installed on MBV systems all expired on March 31, 2016.